Skip to main content

 2. Click New User.

-3. For the User License choose Salesforce.
+3. Set the User License based on your subscription.

 4. Set the profile to Standard User.